Rinat Akhmetov: Sports and patronage

+After Shakhtar was forced to leave Donetsk in 2014 following the occupation of Donbas, Rinat Akhmetov decided not to attend the team's matches until it returned to Donbas Arena.
+He first spoke publicly about this decision in August 2015, explaining that it was an act of solidarity with the club's supporters, who had also lost the opportunity to watch their team play at its home stadium.

+Shakhtar's last match at Donbas Arena was against Illichivets Mariupol on 2 May 2014.
+After that, Akhmetov did not attend another Shakhtar match until 9 April 2026, when he was present at the club's UEFA Conference League match against AZ Alkmaar – almost 12 years later.

 In 2022, FC Shakhtar had to sign a stadium lease agreement with Legia Warsaw, because the Russia's war in Ukraine made it impossible to host international matches.

-Shakhtar Donetsk’s four-episode documentary series “Football Must Go On,” produced by Paramount+, has won the prestigious Sports Emmy Award in the Documentary Series category.
+Shakhtar Donetsk's four-episode documentary series "Football Must Go On," produced by Paramount+, has won the prestigious Sports Emmy Award in the Documentary Series category.

 Meanwhile, from August 2014 and until losing control of the stadium in 2017 the club's home stadium Donbas Arena served as a centre of humanitarian aid in Donetsk.
 Volunteers were unloading the food products, forming the individual sets and passing them to people in need there.
 During the fighting the Donbas Arena was seriously damaged as a result of shelling several times, the humanitarian aid distribution was continued.

 In March 2017, a spokesperson for Akhmetov's foundation reported that humanitarian aid had been discontinued in the region after rebel organizations blocked access to the Shakhtar FC stadium, which serves as a center for relief efforts in the area.

-In May of 2025 the team won its 15th Cup of Ukraine.
+In May 2025 the team won its 15th Cup of Ukraine.

 Personal life

 Rinat Akhmetov is married to Liliya Nikolaievna Smirnova (born 1965), and has two sons with her, Damir (born 1988) and Almir (born 1997).

 Akhmetov owns London's most expensive penthouse at One Hyde Park, which was originally purchased for a reported $213 million as a portfolio investment and spent another reported $120 million to fix them up.
 The information about the deal was disclosed only four years later, in April 2011, after the asset has shown a steady annual rise.
 In May 2013, the property was transferred from his company, SCM, to himself.

 In 2019, Gruppo Campari sold Villa Les Cèdres in Cap Ferrat, France, to Akhmetov for €200 million.

+In 2023, leaked documents revealed that Akhmetov bought a two-story penthouse in Belgravia, London, for approximately $122 million.